The Rick Beato Debate: A Signal for the Future of Intellectual Property

 The Creator’s Reality

-Creators such as Rick Beato represent a new category in the ecosystem.
-Their work is additive, not substitutional, often reviving interest in legacy catalogues and fostering music literacy.
-Current enforcement systems fail to differentiate between truly infringing content and educational or transformative work, creating unnecessary friction.
+Creators like Rick Beato represent a new category in the ecosystem.
+Their work is additive, not a substitute, and often revives interest in legacy catalogues that foster music literacy.
+There is an institutional failure to differentiate between infringement and educational or transformative work.

 • New role: Creators serve as educators, critics, and cultural translators whose work adds value to the original content.